-Arianna Barone, Colour & Design Expert

 Your staircase presents a design opportunity, especially when it coincides with modern wainscotting.
 Make it stand out with pretty, neutral hues in a higher sheen that help to highlight the details that make your house a home.
 For a look like this one, try:

-Common in older homes, traditional wainscotting typically consists of white or off-white painted panelling on the lower walls paired with a different colour on the upper walls.
-In this sunny bedroom, traditional style wainscotting in a board and batten panelling mimics a headboard in bright Atrium White OC-145, contrasting the cheerful upper wall in Beacon Hill Damask HC-2, from our Historical Colour Collection.
-Other traditional paint pairings we love include:
+In this sunny bedroom, traditional style wainscotting in a board-and-batten panelling mimics a headboard in bright Atrium White OC-145, contrasting the cheerful upper wall in Beacon Hill Damask HC-2, from our Historical Colour Collection.

 Wainscotting has its place in even the most modern of homes.
 Whether you’re looking for an energizing colour combination or a sleek all-in-one look, try one of our contemporary wainscotting ideas to bring a fresh new look to any space.

-If you want a more modern take on traditional wainscotting, try bolder, darker paint colours for a dose of drama.
-Here, wainscotting that reaches two-thirds of the way up the wall injects eye-catching colour to this chic entryway in Cedar Mountains 706, a cool sage.
+Here, board and batten that reaches two-thirds of the way up the wall injects eye-catching colour to this chic entryway in Cedar Mountains 706, a cool sage.
 Fresh Cloud White OC-130, on the upper wall, provides elegant contrast.
-Other deep-hued wainscotting paint combinations to try include:

 Complement crisp white wainscotting with creative and colourful accent walls.
 We love to pair these stunning shades with White Wisp OC-54 wainscotting:

-Give your powder room a pop with a bold wainscotting colour and matching wallpaper.
+Give your powder room a pop by pairing boldly painted beadboard with matching wallpaper.
 Coastal hues are a great choice for this kind of design style, as they exude an elegant look with a touch of colour.
 Get started with one of these beachy hues:

 No matter the design style you’re going for, painted wainscotting can help you set the mood in your space and deliver a dose of colour when you need it.
 Follow our lead for wainscotting ideas and let us help you find the hue that’s perfect for your project.